Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Bpy_Struct/BlendData.md

 do_linked_ids (bool, 字符串) 。 Include unused linked IDs in the deletion, defaults to True

-do_recursive (bool, 字符串) 。 Recursively check for unused IDs, ensuring no orphaned one remain after a single run of that function, defaults to False
+do_recursive (bool, 字符串) 。 Recursively check for unused IDs, ensuring noorphaned one remain after a single run of that function, defaults to False

 返回：The number of deleted IDs.